Layers of the Atmosphere.

 Temperature Differences

-One of the most well-known natural climate cycles is the glacial-interglacial cycle, which has resulted in a series of ice ages and warmer periods over the past million years.
+One of the most well-known natural climate cycles is the glacial-interglacial cycle, resulting in a series of ice ages and warmer periods over the past million years.
 During an ice age, large portions of the Earth’s surface are covered by ice sheets, and temperatures are much colder than they are during a warmer interglacial period.
 The cause of the glacial-interglacial cycle is primarily attributed to changes in the Earth’s orbit and axial tilt, which influence the amount of solar radiation that reaches the Earth’s surface and the distribution of that radiation across different latitudes.

 Other natural climate cycles have also occurred throughout Earth’s history, including cycles that have resulted in periods of warmth and high levels of greenhouse gases, such as during the Eocene epoch approximately 50 million years ago.